ps-tuebingen-courses/pl1-lecture-notes/src/16-continuations-2/continuations-2.md

 ```

 This version can be employed in the transformation of a larger program.
 In the special
-case where this is the entire program we can apply the transformed term to the identity
+case where this is the entire program, we can apply the transformed term to the identity
 function to get the same result as the previous manual transformation.

 In general, every term, when converted to CPS, will be have the following properties